Colombia Travel Guide

 The country is filled with things to do and try as you travel and explore all the parts of Colombia.
 Among your destinations, be sure to try their famous coffee and even visit a coffee plantation.

 You might also keep in mind that there are a lot of islands to explore.
 If you enjoy discovering, there is more out there to be seen than listed above.
 While looking for new islands, you might stumble upon a different aspect of the local culture and learn about their lifestyles and games.
+Among other attractions in Colombia, Minca, Palomino, Leticia, etc. are worth mentioning.

 Whenever you start planning your adventure to Colombia, keep in mind that this place’s celebrations and events are unique experiences.
 If possible, visit during a carnival or festival and join the celebrations to dance among the locals.